5 Things You Need to Know About Fertility Shipping Logistics During the COVID-19 Outbreak

 #4: Most Fertility Clinics are Still Open and Operating

 While ESHRE and ASRM recommendations have advised limited fertility practices during COVID-19, most fertility clinics are still open and operating.
-The work in most cases have shifted to fertility preservation and cryogenic storage, as well as launching remote services and consultations, which are allowing patients to be treated during this time.
+The work in most cases has shifted to fertility preservation and cryogenic storage, as well as launching remote services and consultations, which are allowing patients to be treated during this time.

 From a shipping logistics perspective, this allows to specimen packages to be shipped/received and promptly placed into long term storage without any modification from current procedures.